 Assuming you have your own dataset, the first step is to upload you data to Roboflow.
 To load a classification dataset, separate your images into separate folders according to class names.

-Then, sign up for a free account at roboflow.com, and hit
+Then, sign up for a free Roboflow account, and hit

 For our dataset, I have created an